marcosfgit/cs50sql/README.md

    ```

 ## 📌 Notes
-This repository is part of my continuous learning path towards Cloud & Data Engineering, strengthening my understanding of how data is structured and queried at scale.
+This repository is part of my continuous learning path towards **Cloud & Data Engineering**, strengthening my understanding of how data is structured and queried at scale.